anhduc261209/anhduc261209/README.md

 - 👋 Hi, I’m @anhduc261209
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Idk
+- 🌱 I’m currently learning tkinter ???
-- 💞️ I’m looking to collaborate on Idk
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 U cant reach me

 <!---